SGLang Frontend Language#

 print_highlight(state["second_answer"])

-Certainly!
-Here's a list of three countries along with their capitals:
+Sure!
+Here is a list of three countries along with their respective capitals:

 1. **France** - Paris